RTEMS/rtems-docs/c-user/multiprocessing/introduction.rst

 object and the accessing task.
 RTEMS automatically determines that the object being accessed resides on another processor and performs the actions required to access the desired object.
 Simply stated, RTEMS allows the entire system, both hardware and software, to be viewed logically as a single system.
+The directives provided by the Multiprocessing Manager are:

-The directives provided by the  Manager are:
+* :ref:`InterfaceRtemsMultiprocessingAnnounce` - Announces the arrival of a

-- :ref:`rtems_multiprocessing_announce`
+  packet.